Skip to content

 • UTM parameters might not be properly formatted in ads

-• Check that ad campaigns include proper UTM tracking templates
+• Verify ad campaigns include proper UTM tracking templates

 Multiple Form Builders on Same Site